nlmatics/nlmatics.github.io/docs/_posts/2020-03-12-Boolean Question Answering with Neutral Labels.md

 - boolq contradict converted to phrase
 - mnli contradict

 Our artificial neutral samples are SQUAD boolean questions paired with the most similar BoolQ context to that question.
 The assumption is that the squad question and boolq context will be on the same topic, except the boolq context will not contain the direct answer to the question.
-Similarity was calculated using the TF-DF algorithm in Elasticsearch.
+Similarity was calculated using the [TF-IDF algorithm in Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/index-modules-similarity.html).
 We input artificial neutral samples so that each label is mixed with contexts from both boolq and mnli datasets, combatting any arbitrary differences in the data distribution (e.g. mnli contexts are generally shorter than boolq contexts).

 ## Model Training

 ### roberta.large.mnli
-RoBERTa is a transformers language model with 110M parameters that builds on [BERT](https://arxiv.org/abs/1706.03762).
-See the paper [here](https://arxiv.org/abs/1907.11692).
+[RoBERTa] (https://arxiv.org/abs/1907.11692) is a transformers language model with 110M parameters that builds on [BERT](https://arxiv.org/abs/1706.03762).
 RoBERTa was trained on the MultiNLI corpus and achieved a [90.2% accuracy on the mismatched development set for MNLI](https://paperswithcode.com/sota/natural-language-inference-on-multinli).
 We will refer to this model as roberta.large.mnli.
-For training, we fine-tune roberta.large.mnli on this new dataset for 10 epochs with a batch size of 24.
+For training, we fine-tune roberta.large.mnli on our custom dataset for 10 epochs with a batch size of 24.

 # Results